NVIDIA/spark-rapids/docs/additional-functionality/ml-integration.md

 The plugin implements the `transform` API for [Principal Component Analysis (PCA)](https://spark.apache.org/docs/latest/mllib-dimensionality-reduction#principal-component-analysis-pca) as an [accelerated UDF](https://github.com/NVIDIA/spark-rapids/blob/branch-21.12/docs/additional-functionality/rapids-udfs.md#rapids-accelerated-user-defined-functions).

-You may find the details in [spark-rapids-ml](https://github.com/NVIDIA/spark-rapids-ml) and the use case in [spark-rapids-example's pca subfolder](https://github.com/NVIDIA/spark-rapids-examples/tree/branch-21.10/examples/pca).
+You can find the details in [spark-rapids-ml](https://github.com/NVIDIA/spark-rapids-ml) and the use case in [spark-rapids-example's pca subfolder](https://github.com/NVIDIA/spark-rapids-examples/tree/branch-21.10/examples/pca).